Our Projects

 We continue to look for opportunities to partner, share, and develop professional connections across the healthcare ecosystem and more.
 This includes presenting at various professional conferences as we seek to close gaps in knowledge and care.

-Past speaking engagements: Michigan Chpt.: American Psychiatric Nurses Association, American Health Information Management Association’s Assembly on Education Symposium, and the Michigan Primary Care Association Annual Conference.
+Past speaking engagements: Michigan Chpt.: American Psychiatric Nurses Association, American Health Information Management Association’s Assembly on Education Symposium, and the Michigan Primary Care Association Annual Conference, the National LGBTQ+ Health Conference, and GLMA's Annual Conference on LGBTQ+ Health.

 Councils & Committies